 Does foam work as a soundproofing material for windows?
-No. Plus you can’t see through it.
-Even as a temporary measure, it has little or no effect on stopping sound.
+The short answer is: no. Plus, you can’t see through it.
+Even as a temporary measure, it has little or no effect on stopping sound – but it is good at something else.
 Let’s look at the details so you can avoid wasting your money on foam.

 One of the fundamental requirements of soundproofing materials is Density, or how much a material weighs.
 The more dense it is, the more it can absorb and reflect sound.
 And, conversely, the lighter a material is, the less it can stop sound.